gerazov/prosodeep/website/content/pages/home.md

 # Code

-The code implementation for all of the models is available as free software under a [GNU General Public License v3](http://www.gnu.org/licenses/) on GitHub <https://github.com/gerazov/prosodeep>.
+The [code]({filename}code.md) implementation for all of the models is available as free software under a [GNU General Public License v3](http://www.gnu.org/licenses/) on GitHub <https://github.com/gerazov/prosodeep>.
 The PySFC implementation can be found at <https://github.com/gerazov/pysfc>.

 # Acknowledgement

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the [Marie Skłodowska-Curie Actions (MSCA)](http://ec.europa.eu/research/mariecurieactions/) grant agreement No 745802: “ProsoDeep: Deep under-standing and modelling of the hierarchical structure of Prosody”.
+This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the [Marie Skłodowska-Curie Actions (MSCA)](http://ec.europa.eu/research/mariecurieactions/) grant agreement No 745802: “ProsoDeep: Deep understanding and modelling of the hierarchical structure of Prosody”.